airflow2010/GOODMUSIC/README.md

 - Rate and filter the catalog in a browser (play mode for discovery, rate mode for unrated items).
 - Export the desired selection (by filter) to YouTube-Playlist (roadmap)

-## Upcoming features

-Import/Export from/to prism to/from YouTube-Playlist

 ## Repository layout

 - `prism-gui.py` — Flask app that renders the rating (`/rate`) and play (`/play`) pages using Firestore data.